November 1, 2025

 Cook once, eat twice (or thrice).
 Intentionally make extra portions to use throughout the week.

-Some meals naturally lend themselves to batch cooking:
+Some meals naturally lend themselves to batch cooking.
+Take advantage of these opportunities:

 Smart Ingredient Overlap